mithi/hexapod/README.md

 - Solve (and visualize) forward and inverse kinematics purely on your browser!
 It's a complete rewrite of the [one I wrote in Python 🐍](https://github.com/mithi/hexapod-robot-simulator).
 Extremely fast!
 Zero server-side computations!

-- Consider buying me [a couple cups of coffee ☕ ☕ ☕](https://ko-fi.com/minimithi) to motivate me to build other robotics-related visualizers.
+- Consider buying me [a few cups of coffee ☕ ☕ ☕](https://ko-fi.com/minimithi) to motivate me to build other robotics-related visualizers.
 (Quadrotors?!)

 - 🚧 Under heavy construction.
 This project is still a buggy 🐞🐛 work in progress.
 - See: https://hexapod.netlify.app